manhpham90vn/livecaption/README.md

 # Summary
 ```
-speak to text and translate use google
+speech to text and translate use google
 ```

 # Install